burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. If an overflow occurs during conversion to a signed type, then the value is considered overflowed and technically **undefined**.

-3. If an overflow occurs during conversion to an unsigned type, the final value equals the "unique value" mod $2^n$ of the result.
+3. If an overflow occurs during conversion to an `unsigned` type, the final value equals the "unique value" mod $2^n$ of the result.
 When using two's complement presentation, converting to/from signed to unsigned integers of the same size does not require any bit change.

 4. If the final type is shorter than the original and both types are unsigned, the conversion can be performed by discarding the appropriate number of the most significant bits.
 The rule is also applicable to integer types in 2-s complement notation.

 5. When converting from float values to `int`, the final value should be equal to the initial value if possible.
 The nonzero fractional part is discarded.
 (The result is **undefined** if the value cannot even be approximated)

 6. In C, conversion to floating-point types is possible only from arithmetic types.
-During converting from double to float, the final value must equal one of the two values closest to the original value.
+During converting from `double` to `float`, the final value must equal one of the two values closest to the original value.
 (The choice of rounding is implementation-dependent)

 7. If it is impossible to convert from double or int to float, then the value is **undefined**.
 (Example: If the range of the target double type does not match)